Abarragan89/note-taker/README.md

   npm install
   ```
   ## Usage
   Make sure to install dependencies before using.
-This application is also deployed on Heroku
+This application is also deployed on Heroku: https://serene-thicket-90319.herokuapp.com/
   ## Contribution
   Just fork the project and make a pull request.
   ## Tests